 Pin me for later or follow me @sewwhiteblog on Pinterest for my latest recipes and to discover of my others.

 Follow me on Instagram to see what I’ve been making recently. www.instagram.com/sewwhite

 Easy Brussels Sprouts with Bacon

 - chopping board

 - 300 g Brussels Sprouts

-- clove of garlic crushed or very finely chopped
+- 2 cloves of garlic (crushed or very finely chopped)

 - Remove the outer layer of the Brussels Sprouts and cut a cross in the bottom of each one.
-Only cut down a few milimetres.
+Only cut down a few millimetres.

 - Bring a pan of water to the boil and add the sprouts in.